-Format a piece of long-form text into a nice, flexible, single column web page, in the style of a long-form news article or opinion piece.
+Format a piece of long-form text into a nice, functionally readable, single column web page, in the style of a long-form news article or opinion piece.

 - Use copyright-free material for the content.
 More on this below.